-Applicant, on the other hand, maintains that the building façade functions as a service mark for applicant's services.
-Applicant argues that it has extensively promoted the building design in connection with its services such that applicant has developed recognition by third parties of applicant's building design as identifying the source of applicant's services.
-It is applicant's position that the original specimens (photographs of the building façade) along with the additional specimens distributed to prospective tenants and customers show promotion of applicant's building façade as a service mark for applicant's services, including the offering of various real estate and entertainment support services, such as a screening room providing state-of-the-art film and video technology.2 With its request for reconsideration, applicant has submitted a declaration from its manager attesting to the fact that applicant has "developed recognition by third parties" (New York City Transit) of its building design as identifying the source of applicant's services and that the building façade has become, in the opinion of applicant's manager, a distinctive indicator of source of applicant's services.
-In sum, applicant argues that the specimens demonstrate in the buyer's mind an association between the building façade and applicant's services.
+Applicant, on the other hand, maintains that applicant's building entryway is used in the promotion of applicant's real estate and entertainment services.
+Applicant argues that it has promoted the building design in connection with its services such that applicant has developed recognition by third parties of applicant's building design as identifying the source of applicant's services.
+It is applicant's position that the original specimens (photographs of the building entryway) along with the additional advertising and promotional materials distributed to prospective tenants and potential customers of applicant's services show use and promotion of applicant's building entryway as a service mark in the sale or advertising of applicant's services, including the offering to tenants of various real estate and entertainment support services, such as a screening room providing customers with state-of-the-art film and video technology.3 its entryway design in connection with the offering of its real estate and entertainment services, and attesting to the fact that applicant has "developed recognition by third parties" (i.e., New York City Transit) of its building design as identifying the source of applicant's services in that the building entryway has become, in the opinion of applicant's manager, a distinctive indicator of the source of applicant's services.
+In sum, applicant argues that the specimens demonstrate in the mind of tenants and other customers an association between the building entryway and applicant's services.